tbeseda/alpaca-ticker-config/README.md

 ## Todo

-[ ] add option to print instead of save new config
+- [X] add option to print instead of save new config
-[ ] allow Ticker options to be passed to the config
+- [X] allow Ticker ~~options~~ config file path to be passed to the config
-[ ] feature to save Alpaca credentials for subsequent runs
+- [ ] feature to save Alpaca credentials for subsequent runs